jacquetpi/VMSlack/README.md

 python3 -m schedulerglobal
 ```
 The global scheduler will run and wait for requests
-Requests are made in a REST fashion way either
+Requests are made in a REST fashion way

 - Display status of each host
 ```bash